Samir-K9/SOC-Automation-2.0/README.md

 ### Hardware Requirements

 - A host machine with minimum 16GB RAM (32GB recommended) to support multiple VMs and their anticipated workloads.
-- 4+ CPU cores with virtualization enabled (Intel VT-x/AMD-V).
+- 4+ CPU cores with virtualization enabled.
-- 200GB free disk space for VM storage and log retention.
+- 200GB free disk space for VM storage.

 ### Software Requirements